This post: Your guide to want-need-wear-read ideas + a printable Christmas wish list.

 These phones have unlimited texting, fun phone cases, a great camera, a music app- but no internet access.

 If you want a phone that’s truly safe for your preteen or teen, check out Gabb Wireless.

 (Use promo code KRISTY10 to save 10% off your purchase.)

 A Razor RipStick

-This item made my teenager’s “want” list this year.
+This item made my oldest teen’s “want” list this year.